Deploying Quarkus applications to OpenShift

 For more information, see deploying to Kubernetes. |

-Once the build is done we can create a new application from the relevant ImageStream
+After the build is finished, you can create a new application from the relevant ImageStream

 .